Axway/streams-open-docs/content/en/docs/install/_index.md

 SASL and TLS are enabled by default.
 As there is no sensitive data in Zookeeper, the communications with Zookeeper are in plaintext without authentication.

 {{< alert title="Note" >}}
-Currently, Streams works only with SASL/SCRAM authentication (using the SHA-512 hash functions) **and** TLS enable or neither.
+Currently, Streams works only with SASL/SCRAM authentication (using the SHA-512 hash functions) **and** TLS enable or none of the two.
 {{< /alert >}}

 According to you choice, you must:

 * For SCRAM and TLS enabled:
-    * Provide Kafka credentials using secret:
+    * Provide Kafka credentials using a k8s secret:
     ```sh
     export NAMESPACE="my-namespace"
     export KAFKA_CLIENT_PASSWORD="my-kakfa-client-password"